vedantm8/python-fns/README.md

 # python-fns

 A lightweight Docker image for running serverless-style Python functions with fnctl.
-This image is designed to make it easy to deploy and verify function containers on any VM or container platform.
+This image is designed to make it easy to deploy and verify function containers on a Linux VM or LXC.

 ## Links
 - [Docker Hub Image](https://hub.docker.com/r/vedantm8/python-fns)